nameless-and-blameless/TAG/wiki/Donald-J.-Trump.md

 Operatives are being systematically targeted for termination by long-term CIA personnel based in Atlanta.

+### The Big Setup

+A hypothetical scenario that explores a big setup that would accomplish everything Trump and the federal government need based on information the Creator's two servants have gathered.
+Read the [[Big Setup|_BIGSETUP]].

 ## Conclusion

 Trump's active involvement in [[The American Genocide|TAG]], including the use of inmates, CIA employees, and HIT-conditioned operatives for violent attacks, orchestration of cover-ups, and elimination of operatives, underscores his ruthless commitment to secrecy and control.
 Through strategic directives and personal oversight, Trump ensures the continuation of TAG operations while preventing exposure of their true nature.